 The oil and gas industry is one of the most dangerous workplaces in the world, and the hazards are prevalent in Texas, home to around 370 oil rigs.
 According to the US Bureau of Labor Statistics (BLS), there are around 5,000 total recorded cases of workplace injuries nationwide in this sector every year.
 Forty percent, a total of 2,000, occurred in Texas.
 Of these affected workers, half will endure days away from work, a job transfer, or job restriction.
 Fortunately, state laws provide injured employees with options to recoup the devastating losses that result from an oil rig accident.

 The process for workplace injuries and occupational diseases can be complicated, since there may be multiple remedies to pursue under different circumstances.
 To avoid putting your rights at risk, skilled legal representation is essential.
-You can rely on Husain Law & Associates, P.C. to handle your claim, so please contact us to set up a free consultation.
+You can rely on Husain Law + Associates — Houston Accident & Injury Lawyers, P.C. to handle your claim, so please contact us to set up a free consultation.
 A Houston oil rig accident lawyer can provide details, though an overview may be useful.

 An oil rig includes any structure built above an oil well on land or sea, which comprises an apparatus and special equipment for drilling and extracting.
 Due to the nature of the work environment, severe injuries and even fatalities occur frequently.
 To extrapolate from BLS data on nonfatal injuries, certain types of trauma are common in oil rig accidents:

 - Around 2 percent of workers suffer burns from oil spills, other chemicals, thermal burn injuries, electrocution, and other sources.

 - Almost 7 percent of employees sustain traumatic brain injury (TBI), concussion, or other head injuries.